SampsonML/equinox_score_model/README.md

 ## Details:
-The neural network architecture "ScoreNet" is located in models_eqx.py The loss function is defined in the training script train_script.py which takes in command line inputs for the image size to train on.
+The neural network architecture "ScoreNet" is located in models_eqx.py The loss function is defined in the training script train_script.py that takes in command line inputs for the image size to train on.
-Weights and bias's are saved as PyTrees which can then be read in and loaded (see here: https://docs.kidger.site/equinox/api/utilities/serialisation/).
+Weights and biases are saved as PyTrees which can then be read in and loaded (see here: https://docs.kidger.site/equinox/api/utilities/serialisation/).

 ## Current results and functionality
-ScoreNet works well at removing visual artifacts such as ring patterns or multiple sources.
-An high score in absolute values indicates a pixel or pixel region is not consistent with the prior distribution p(x) (the training data) which here is large samples of single source SCARLET models from the Subaru Hyper Suprime-Cam.
+ScoreNet works well at removing visual artifacts such as ring patterns and multiple sources.
+A high score in absolute values indicates a pixel or pixel region is not consistent with the prior distribution p(x) (the training data) which here is large samples of single source SCARLET models from the Subaru Hyper Suprime-Cam.
 <img src="/images/score_runtests.png" height="400">